Custom Search

 Living Conditions

 This breed needs acreage.
-It’s a robust dog with good physique and a powerful muscular body.
-This breed is capable of moving all day under difficult weather conditions, in inaccessible areas and with minimum demands for food and facing the wild beasts that threat the flocks by running after them and fighting them.
+It's a robust dog with good physique and a powerful muscular body.
+This breed is capable of moving all day under difficult weather conditions, in inaccessible areas and with minimum demands for food and facing the wild beasts that threaten the flocks by running after them and fighting them.

 Exercise